blink1073/specifications/source/unified-test-format/unified-test-format.rst

 $$matchesHexBytes
 `````````````````

-Syntax, where ``hexBytes`` is an even number of hexademical characters
+Syntax, where ``hexBytes`` is an even number of hexadecimal characters
 (case-insensitive) and MAY be empty::

     { $$matchesHexBytes: <hexBytes> }